Stakers-space/staking-scripts/chain/deposit-contract_balance-state/README.md

 # check Inner debt of Gnosis Deposit Contract
-As validator rewards on Gnosis are paid by DAO instead of GNO inner tokenomics like on Ethereum, GnosisDAO needs to keep proper balance of the validator deposit contract.

-By default, validator deposit contract is being used for validators deposits as well as withdrawals, including rewards.
-As these rewards are not produced by GNO inflation, they must be added by Gnosis DAO, otherwise an internal debt in the deposit protocol arises.
-In other words, there is not enough funds to pay all funds if all validators would decide to exit.
+GNO rewards to validators are not paid through a emission of new token, instead, they are paid by GnosisDAO.

+As the [deposit contract](https://gnosisscan.io/address/0x0b98057ea310f4d31f2a452b414647007d1645d9) processing deposits as wel las withdrawals (including rewards), with each reward (claimed as well as unclaimed), an internal debt is being generated.
+This debt should be covered by Gnosis DAO to keep all validator funds covered.

+This script allows to get current state of the internal debt on the deposit contract.

 ## Prerequisities
 - node.js installed
+- Synchronized BeaconChain

-## Download util to server
+## Download script to server
 - View the script
 ```
 curl -o- https://raw.githubusercontent.com/Stakers-space/staking-scripts/refs/heads/main/chain/deposit-contract_balance-state/check-balance.js